Ziyadaj/Ziyadaj/README.md

-- 👋 Hi, I’m @Ziyadaj
-- 👀 I’m interested in ML/AI
+- ML/AI
-- 🌱 I’m currently learning Machine Learning
-- 📫 How to reach me: Ziyad.jadhai@gmail.com
+- How to reach me: Ziyad.jadhai@gmail.com

 <!---
 Ziyadaj/Ziyadaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.